When you’re tackling technical off-road terrain and impossibly steep climbs, a traditional mountain bike just won’t cut it.

 - Innovative mixed wheel design

-- Lightweight interchangeable 504wh battery
+- Lightweight interchangeable battery extends trail rides

 - Can't convert to a full 29-er